Vader, Washington: Festivals and events

 Vader has hosted an annual event known as the May Day Festival since 1952 which is held on the first Saturday of May.
 The celebration includes a maypole dance and a parade.
 It began through the actions of Lena DeAger, a leader of a local Girl Scout troop, and the first years included scouts parading on decorated bicycles and wagons.
-Over the years, the festival has incorporated car shows, a cake walk, and the coronation of a May Day Queen, who used to be elected based on the most amount of money collected through donation jars.
+Over the years, the festival has incorporated car shows, a cake walk, and the coronation of a May Day Queen, who used to be elected based on the most money collected through donation jars.

 Historic buildings and sites

 The city is home to the Gothic-style Grace Evangelical Church of Vader, a National Register of Historic Places recognized building that is in current use under the United Methodist Church.

 A second building within Vader is also listed with the NRHP, the Ben Olsen House.
 The mansion was built in 1903 to serve the Olsen family who owned the Stillwater Lumber Co. and Mill; it was the first home in the community to have electricity.